Please note: From 1 January 2020, there are some changes to the required documentation that all applicants need to know. Find out more.

 Once your application and payment has been received by Council, the following process steps are primarily undertaken depending on the complexity of your application:

-- NOTIFICATION/ADVERTISEMENT- Your application will be placed on public exhibition and surrounding residents will be notified in accordance with Council's Policy.
+If your application is formally accepted by Council, it will be placed on public exhibition and surrounding residents will be notified in accordance with Council's Policy.

 Before you start work